JoseFerreira125/P2P-Ledger-Service/README.md

 The current implementation includes the following features:

 *   **Core Blockchain Logic**: A fully functional blockchain implementation with blocks, transactions, and a Proof-of-Work (PoW) consensus mechanism.
+*   **Dynamic Difficulty Adjustment**: The PoW difficulty automatically adjusts every 10 blocks to maintain a consistent block generation time.
 *   **Merkle Tree**: Each block includes a Merkle Tree root to ensure the integrity of its transactions and allow for efficient verification.
-*   **Proof-of-Work (PoW) Mining**: New blocks are mined using a PoW algorithm, which secures the ledger and prevents tampering.
+*   **Externalized Configuration**: Key parameters (difficulty, block time, etc.) are managed via environment variables and a `.env` file for easy configuration across different environments.
-*   **Persistence with an Embedded Database**: The blockchain state is persisted using **BoltDB**, an embedded key-value store that runs within the Go application process.
-For containerized deployments, the database file is stored in a named Docker volume to ensure data persistence across container restarts.
+*   **Persistence with an Embedded Database**: The blockchain state is persisted using **BoltDB**, an embedded key-value store.
+For containerized deployments, the database file is stored in a named Docker volume.
 *   **Observability**: The service is instrumented for production-level monitoring:
     *   **Structured Logging**: Uses `logrus` for structured, JSON-formatted logging.
     *   **Prometheus Metrics**: Exposes key metrics on a `/metrics` endpoint, including `block_height`, `mempool_size`, and `mining_time_seconds`.
 *   **Containerization**: The entire application stack can be run using Docker and Docker Compose, including the ledger service, Prometheus, and a pre-configured Grafana dashboard.
-*   **API Endpoints**: A set of RESTful API endpoints to interact with the ledger:
+*   **API Endpoints**: A set of RESTful API endpoints to interact with the ledger.
-    *   `POST /transaction`: Add a new transaction to the mempool.
-    *   `POST /mine`: Trigger the mining of a new block.
-    *   `GET /chain/verify`: Verify the integrity of the entire blockchain.
-    *   `GET /block/{index}`: Retrieve a specific block by its index.

 ## Future Improvements

 This project provides a solid foundation, but there are several areas where it could be extended:

-*   **Dynamic Difficulty Adjustment**: The PoW difficulty is currently fixed.
-A future improvement would be to dynamically adjust the difficulty to maintain a consistent block time.
 *   **Migrate to a Client-Server Database**: To better align with a microservices architecture, the embedded BoltDB could be replaced with a client-server database like **Redis**.
 This would allow the database to run in a separate container, fully independent of the application container.
 *   **Peer-to-Peer Networking**: To create a truly decentralized ledger, a peer-to-peer networking layer could be added to allow multiple nodes to communicate and stay in sync.
 *   **WebSockets**: For real-time updates, a WebSocket API could be added to notify clients when new blocks are mined or new transactions are added to the mempool.